Error-331/code_tests/docs/bible/links.md

 Dark Prison - February 11 (prison of sin, power of gospel);

 Another Blindness - February 12 (spiritual blindness, leave the darkness, step into the light);

+His Gentle Hand - February 13 (gentleness and everlasting mercy of the Lord, gentleness of the gospel, justifiable wrath of the Law);